rblades/dhworkbook_master/docs/supporting materials/regexex.md

 ## Getting started

 In the previous module, we learned how to automatically grab text from sites like Canadiana.
-In this particular exercise today, we'll quickly download the file using `curl` (it's like wget, though there are some [differences](https://daniel.haxx.se/docs/curl-vs-wget.html).
+In this particular exercise today, we'll quickly download the file using `curl` (it's like wget, though there are some [differences between the two commands](https://daniel.haxx.se/docs/curl-vs-wget.html).
 It's good to know both).

 1\.
 At the command line, type `$ curl http://archive.org/stream/diplomaticcorre33statgoog/diplomaticcorre33statgoog_djvu.txt > texas.txt`